rroller/media-roller/README.md

 The backend is a Golang server that will take a URL (YouTube, Reddit, Twitter, etc), download the video file, and return a URL to directly download the video.
 The video will be transcoced as needed to produce a single mp4 file.

+This is built on [youtube-dl](https://github.com/ytdl-org/youtube-dl) which has a list of [supported sites](http://ytdl-org.github.io/youtube-dl/supportedsites.html).

 Note: This was written to run on a home network and wasn't originally written to be exposed to public traffic.
 Currently there's no auth.
 This might change and feel free to send a pull request, but right now, keep this on your internal network and do not expose it.

 ![Screenshot 1](https://i.imgur.com/lxwf1qU.png)